UNMECE231Fa2020/Homework-4/README.md

     template<typename V> bool operator!=(const List<V> &a, const List<V> &b)

 These functions should compare two `List` classes with each other to chekc if they are the same or not.

-This function (that is part of the class) is also required, it is given in lecture:

-    void reverse()

-You'll be provided with a file `main.cpp` that will test your class.
-You must create a `.h` or `.hpp` file that will have the contents of your class.
+You'll be provided with a file `main.cpp` that will test your class, as well as `GeneralList.hpp`.
+You will need to finishing implementing the `List` class in `GeneralList.hpp`.
+Feel free to rename `GeneralList.hpp` to somthing else using the `git mv` command.

 ## Rubric
-    main.cpp runs with no errors: 20%
+    Executable runs with no errors: 20%
-    Creation of header file and implementation of functions: 40% Inclusion of reverse(): 10%
+    Creation of header file and implementation of functions: 40% Creation of Makefile: 20%
-    Creation of Makefile: 10%
     Clean code: 20%